cyberhappy/Password-Generator/README.md

 # Password-Generator
-#### this script creates a secure passwords that are impossible to crack
 A strong password is one that is difficult to guess and easy to remember.
 Today it seems like the requirements for creating a strong password are becoming more and more demanding.
 But, there’s a reason for it.
 ## Strong Password Best Practices
 1. Do not use sequential numbers or letters <br/>